 It’s that time of year again and we find ourselves expecting a tropical storm.
 Here are a few suggestions that may help you in case you lose electrical power during or after the storm.

-- If you have little ones, be sure to have plenty of ready-to-eat premix baby formula on hand.
+- If you have an infant, be sure to have plenty of ready-to-eat premixed baby formula on hand.
 If there are challenges with the water after a storm, you will be glad you don’t have to mix baby formula.

 - Clean out your freezer so that you don’t lose expensive foods during a power outage.
 Use the extra space to freeze water in jugs.
 Clear out the leftovers and outdated stuff in your refrigerator, then fill the empty space with more containers of water.
 If you lose power, they’ll continue to stay cold inside the refrigerator.

 - Don’t open the refrigerator during the storm.
 You can buy dry ice for inside the refrigerator, or a better idea may be to use a cooler/ice chest to store foods.
 Again, dry ice will last longer and keep the food colder.